inavarrojoaquin/gartnerapp/README.md

 - Inside the project you will find a folder called "feed-products" where the processed files are.

-## To run all unit tets from VS
+## Running all unit tets from VS
 - Right click on the solution then right click and "Run tests"

 ## Extras
 - It is not the firts time writing unit tests.
 I daily work with it
 - With more time I would apply:
-> Command Pattern for managing multiple console command inputs Database implementation
+> Command Pattern for managing multiple console command inputs
+> Database implementation
-Logging for errors
+> Logging for errors
-Managing Exceptions
+> Managing Exceptions